google-site-verification=EyRfCVH8EVzSXKCtHoVDrVWhBF8qlGYJShhL3VXid1o

 About our Pomeranians

 Looking for a truly small Pomeranian, with a thick long flowing coat?
 Looking for the adorable Teddybear or Doll face?
-We aim for European standards which have the thick long coats, short, small stature, and silly loving personalities.
+We aim for European standards, the smaller structure often referred to as teacup Pomeranians which have the thick long coats, short, small stature, and silly loving personalities.
+We do have the standard American sizes as well for those that prefer them.
 We are your reputable home Pomeranian breeder in the TN area.
 We even allow families with young kids and/or large dogs to own our poms!

 What We Aim For: